-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 "When I look at American players I can see that they're friends, cheering for each other," Jang explained.
 "But there is a lot of rivalry between Korean players.
 They consider each other as competitors, not as a friend or fellow player."

-"This sense of rivalry makes me work harder all the time," adds Chun.
+"This sense of rivalry makes me work harder all the time," Chun adds.
 "If I see others achieve success it makes me work harder to achieve my goals.
 I think everyone has that kind of competitive spirit."

-Chan-Goog Yang, head pro at the Sky 72 club in Seoul, develops the theme further.
+Chan-Goog Yang, head pro at Seoul's Sky 72 club, develops the theme further.

-"In Western culture, although the winner is important, they respect all competitors and reward them for their effort, regardless of where they finished.
+"In Western culture, although the winner is important, they respect all competitors and reward them for their effort, regardless of where they finished," Yang says.

 "In Korea, however, only the winner is rewarded.
 Only first place.
 This has an effect on young children who learn from an early age, no matter what form of competition, you are either a champion or nothing."